Metater/MetaRend/README.md

 # MetaRend
- A monochromatic 2D matric renderer and simple game engine
+ A monochromatic 2D matrix renderer and simple game engine